 I’m always amazed that it is so hard to find answers to the basic questions about adoption: how many adoptions take place each year in the US, how much does it cost to adopt, and how long does it take to adopt a baby or child?

 The first step in answering these questions about adoption is to break down the basic types of adoption—domestic infant adoption, international adoption, and foster care adoption.
 We have great information on the numbers and cost of international adoption and foster care adoption, and we have a good estimate of the number of domestic infant adoptions in the US.
 (We only have an estimate because domestic infant adoption is controlled by state law, and there is no one source for compiling the data.)

 How Many Kids Are Adopted in the US Each Year?

 In general, adoptions in the US are declining.
 In 2007, the total number of adoptions was 133,737.
-The numbers for 2014, the last year that full data is available, fell to 110,373.
+The numbers for 2014, the last year that full data was available, fell to 110,373.
 Of those adoptions, 41,023 were adoptions within the family (where the child is related to the adopting family) and 69,350 were unrelated adoptions.
 This overall decline is primarily due to a decrease in intercountry adoptions (international adoptions).

 Let’s look at the breakdown of the three main types of adoption for a deeper understanding.

 How Many Domestic Infant Adoptions in the US?

-The number of infant adoptions in the US has increased very slightly from 18,078 in 2007 to 18,329 in 2014, the last year data is available.
+The number of infant adoptions in the US has increased very slightly from 18,078 in 2007 to 18,329 in 2014, the last year data was available.
 Domestic infant adoption comprises only .5% of all live births in the US and only 1.1% of births to single parents.